 - Average room size: 10'x12'

 - Desk with overhead hutch and desk chair

-- most rooms contain a pedestal sink, medicine cabinet, towel bar
+- Most rooms contain a pedestal sink, medicine cabinet, and towel bar.

-- The fourth and ninth floors of Bard Hall are designated women-only floors, and the seventh floor is only for men.
-All other floors and facilities are for both men and women.
+- Gender-specific floors: The fourth and ninth floors of Bard Hall are women-only; the seventh floor is men-only.
+All other floors and facilities are co-ed.

-- bathroom facilities: community toilets and showers located on each floor
+- Bathrooms: Communal toilets and showers on each floor.

 - 24-hour security